-We look forward to welcoming you to ESRA 2021 in Greece!
+We look forward to welcoming you to the virtual edition of the ESRA 2021!

 CALL FOR PANEL AND SEMINAR PROPOSALS ESRA 2021